 Google, Geolocation Services, Privacy, New Allegations

 While mobile and online geolocation services have completely altered the manner in which people around the world go about traveling to their respective destinations, the unchecked use of such technologies has the potential to infringe on the personal privacy rights of all parties involved.
-To this point, multinational technology company Google was accused of using the geolocation feature within their Android phones to illegally track the users of said phones.
+To this point, multinational technology company Google was recently accused of using the geolocation feature within their Android phones to illegally track the users of said phones.
 What’s more, these same accusations have been made by consumers and elected officials in two different countries, as Google is alleged to have violated the privacy rights of both U.S. and French citizens.

 While the specific data privacy allegations that have been brought against Google in both the U.S. and France vary in their details and nature, both are based on the same underlying issue of the unauthorized use of geolocation services.
 In terms of the U.S., the allegations were set forth by The Attorney General of Arizona (US), Mark Brnovic.
 To this end, Brnovic alleges that Google has developed their IOS Android devices in a manner that deceives the users of such devices as it pertains to the ability of said users to manage the geolocation services feature that is present within these devices.
 While Google states that users of Android phones have the ability to manage the location services feature at their sole discretion, Brnovic’s allegations state otherwise.